Content Regulation / Censorship

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The city of Portland appealed the decision to the U.S. Court of Appeals for the First Circuit.
-The Court first found that the ordinance was a content-neutral restriction because it only concerned the place of speech.
+The U.S. Court of Appeals for the First Circuit found that an ordinance passed in Portland, Maine prohibiting any person to “stand, sit, stay, drive or park on a median strip … except that pedestrians may use median strips only in the course of crossing from one side of the street to the other” was facially unconstitutional under the First Amendment right to free speech.
+It reasoned that the ordinance was a content-neutral restriction because it only concerned the place of speech.
 Applicable to a content-neutral restriction on speech in a traditional public forum, the Court held that the ordinance imposed “serious burdens” on speech and was capable of suppressing more speech than necessary to serve the city’s interest of maintaining public safety.
-It accordingly affirmed the district court’s judgment in declaring the ordinance facially unconstitutional under the First Amendment right to free speech.

 Due to an increase in panhandling in public places, the City Council of Portland passed an ordinance prohibiting any person to “stand, sit, stay, drive or park on a median strip … except that pedestrians may use median strips only in the course of crossing from one side of the street to the other.”
 The ordinance codified under Portland City Code § 25–17(b) defined a median strip as “a paved or planted area of [a] public right-of-way, dividing a street or highway into lanes according to the direction of travel.”

 In September 2013, three individuals brought an injunctive action in the U.S. District Court of Maine, seeking to enjoin the city from enforcing the ordinance.
-They challenged the ordinance under the First Amendment right to free speech.
-The court noted an official interpretation of the ordinance to exclude campaign signs from its reach, but not signs communicating other messages.
-As a result, it held that the ordinance as a content-based restriction of speech could not survive the strict scrutiny test and therefore, facially invalid under the First Amendment right to free speech.
+They challenged the ordinance under the First Amendmen t right to free speech.
+The court noted held that the ordinance as a content-based restriction of speech could not survive official interpretation of the ordinance to exclude campaign signs from its reach, but not signs communicating other messages.
+As a result, it failed the strict scrutiny test and was therefore, facially invalid under the First Amendment right to free speech.

 The city of Portland appealed the decision to the U.S Court of Appeals for the First Circuit.